oalfonso-o/FastGET/README.md

     - type: int
     - required: False
     - default: 1.000
-    - description: Each chunk of `input_chunk_size` will also be chunked to minor chunks of this size before being submited to the pool.
+    - description: Each chunk of `input_chunk_size` will also be chunked to minor chunks of this size before being submitted to the pool.
 The workers will be consuming chunks of this size and each of these chunks will be requested in an event loop.
 - `verbose_level`:
     - type: int
     - required: False